systematic-magic/AgingPMC/editorials_news_pdf.rst

 Corresponding author and affiliations can be found at the end of the article right after the References section

 4.1.
-Check that full name of corresponding author is formatted in bold and underlined font and is followed by colon (:)
+Check that full name of corresponding author is formatted in bold and underlined font and is followed by colon (:).

 4.2.
-Check that full name of corresponding author is followed by affiliation (only one affiliation is allowed in PDF)
+Check that full name of corresponding author is followed by affiliation (only one affiliation is allowed in PDF).

 4.3.
-Check that affiliation is formatted in plain text (no special formatting)
+Check that affiliation is formatted in plain text (no special formatting).

 4.4.
-Check spelling of English words in affiliation
+Check spelling of English words in affiliation.

 4.5.
 Check that there are NO street addresses and house numbers included in affiliation.